 (venv) $

-pip install pytabula
+pip install pytabula into virtual environment:

 (venv) $ python -m pip install pytabula